 After some struggle and punches, I managed to grab the camera back, but the iPhone was a much harder task since he had it well guarded in his fist.
 Still, I kept launching myself against him and fought as hard as I could, while the other three kept beating me.

 Then, I felt a sharp blow on the back of my head.
 The rush didn’t help me realize it at the moment, but I had just been hit with the rear bolster (butt) of a knife.

 I didn’t feel any pain.
 I felt the pressure of the punches on my face and head, but no pain.

 I don’t know how long the fight lasted.
 Maybe a few seconds or a few minutes.
-To me it all went so fast and slow at the same time.
-Moments were completely blurred while others I can still picture clearly.
+To me, it all went so fast and slow at the same time.
+Moments were blurred entirely, while others I can still picture clearly.